THUIR/ACCM/README.md

 ## Datasets

-- **ml-100k**: The processed ml-100k dataset can be found in [./dataset](https://github.com/THUIR/ACCM/blob/master/dataset).
-The origin dataset can be found [here](https://grouplens.org/datasets/movielens/).
-The code for processing the data can be found in [./src/ml-100k.py](https://github.com/THUIR/ACCM/blob/master/src/ml-100k.py).
+- **ml-100k**: The origin dataset can be found [here](https://grouplens.org/datasets/movielens/).
+The processed ml-100k dataset is in [./dataset](https://github.com/THUIR/ACCM/blob/master/dataset).
+The codes for processing the data are in [./src/ml-100k.py](https://github.com/THUIR/ACCM/blob/master/src/ml-100k.py).